liferay/liferay-docs/develop/reference/articles/10-gradle/13-js-transpiler-gradle-plugin.markdown

 # JS Transpiler Gradle Plugin [](id=js-transpiler-gradle-plugin)

-The JS Transpiler Gradle plugin lets you run [`metal-cli`](https://github.com/metal/metal-cli) in order to build [Metal.js](http://metaljs.com/) code, compile Soy files, and transpile ES6 to ES5.
+The JS Transpiler Gradle plugin lets you run [`metal-cli`](https://github.com/metal/metal-cli) to build [Metal.js](http://metaljs.com/) code, compile Soy files, and transpile ES6 to ES5.

 The plugin has been successfully tested with Gradle 2.5 up to 3.3.